open-pv/website/README.md

 ## How does this work?

 We have a detailed description in german and english on our [About Page](https://www.openpv.de/about).
+Also check out our [blog](https://blog.openpv.de).

 ## Funding